LS3/5A: Harbeth

 In 2012, Harbeth released the P3ESR.
 CNET contributor Steve Guttenberg commented that: "Harbeth's terrific P3ESR is a contemporary equivalent of the LS3/5A.
 The 12-inch-high speaker feels remarkably solid, and the lovely (real) wood veneer is impeccable.
 The front baffle hosts a Harbeth-made 5-inch woofer and a 0.75-inch tweeter".

 Stirling Broadcast

 After a long history of repairing and servicing LS3/5a's from within both the professional and amateur arenas, Stirling Broadcast became involved in the manufacture of LS3/5a loudspeakers after purchasing and reselling the bankrupt Rogers stock as NOS.
 Once an LS3/5a License had been obtained from the BBC, Stirling Broadcast commissioned the manufacture of new T27 and B110 drive units from KEF and reintroduced the LS3/5a to the market.

 Audio Dandy LS3/5a

 After KEF stopped manufacturing the LS3/5a speaker units, the LS3/5a could no longer be reproduced in its original form.

-In 2018 Maarten van Druten (moviemaker an audiophile from the Netherlands) designed together with LS3/5a Yahoo group member Bert a L3/5a DIY kit based on the Rogers LS3/5a version but with enhanced, more modern parts.
+In 2018 Maarten van Druten (moviemaker and audiophile from the Netherlands) designed together with LS3/5a Yahoo group member Bert a L3/5a DIY kit based on the Rogers LS3/5a version but with enhanced, more modern parts.